shanthibooshansubramanian/Portfolio/Safe Aquifers: Investigating Water Potability  Trends for Public Health/README.md

 ### Source Data
 The dataset used in this project was sourced from [Kaggle's Safe Acquifiers Dataset](https://www.kaggle.com/code/nimapourmoradi/water-potability/input)).
 Ensure you download the dataset and place it in the appropriate directory within the project folder.

-The dataset used in this project was sourced from [Kaggle's Telecom Churn Dataset](https://www.kaggle.com/datasets/shilongzhuang/telecom-customer-churn-by-maven-analytics)).
-Ensure you download the dataset and place it in the appropriate directory within the project folder.

 ## Results and Evaluation
 The project evaluated several machine learning models, including Logistic Regression, Random Forest, and Gradient Boosting Classifier.
 Key results include: